0xAlessandro/0xAlessandro.github.io/content/posts/twitter-chall/index.md

 ## Acknowledgments

-Thanks to @SharpEdged he explained to me the connection‑pool origin‑ordering approach that enabled this solve.
+Thanks to @SharpEdged, who explained to me the connection‑pool origin‑ordering approach that enabled this solve.
 For background on the pool ordering behavior itself, see Salvatore Abello’s “CSS Exfiltration under default‑src 'self'”.

 ## APPENDIX